| | | | |

 How My Wardrobe Strategy Affects My Packing for a Luxury Cruise

 I use a “capsule wardrobe” strategy for most of my closet.
-This entails maintaining basics in core neutral colors such as black, grey, and navy.
+This entails maintaining basics in core neutral colors such as black, grey, navy, or beige.
 I then mix in two to three colors seasonally as accents.

-I’ve decided to concentrate my basics for this trip around black and charcoal grey pieces.
+For example, for a cooler weather cruise, I’ll coordinate the basics for a trip around black and charcoal grey pieces.
 I’ll toss in color via cardigans, tops, and accessories.
+I’ll also add my standard “neutral” pieces such as a great pair of jeans and a white buttondown shirt.
 This will allow me to mix and match pieces to create new outfits while re-wearing some items.
 I also can pack neutral shoes that will go with many outfits.
-For this trip, my accent colors are coral and turquoise, both on-trend colors that mix well with black and charcoal.
+For example, I might throw in red pieces, both colors that mix well with my neutrals.

 Conclusion and Post-Script